ricktu288/ray-optics/CONTRIBUTING.md

 **Method 1: By e-mail**

 1. Save you scene with the new module as a `.json` file using the "Save" button.
-2. Send the files to ray-optics@phydemo.app.
-Include the title of your module, a description of your module, and your name to appear on the [list of contributors](https://phydemo.app/ray-optics/about).
+2. Send the files to ray-optics@phydemo.app with the subject "Module submission: [title of your module]".
+In the body of the email, include a description of your module, and your name to appear on the [list of contributors](https://phydemo.app/ray-optics/about).

 **Method 2: Via GitHub** (preferred if you use GitHub)